technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}/`)

 A feature is a self-contained, renderable, user-facing functionality, that is encapsulated and reusable on different pages.
+Feature is to be defined by the engineers in a technical scope.
+Product managers may have different understanding of a feature.

 #### Goals